The Ultimate Lisbon Travel Guide (2023)

 Have WhatsApp on your mobile device(s).
 Many smaller establishments and activities offices use this as a method of communication making it easier to make inquiries or booking and learn, or notify, of any scheduling changes.

 Get the T-Mobile International Plan or something similar in price and features.
 I no longer work on WiFi only on international travel.
 I’ll use it when it’s there, but having access to roaming when needed for GPS and Google Maps is a game changer.

-Where to Stay in Lisbon on Solo Travel
+Best Places to Stay in Lisbon on Solo Travel

 Lisbon’s city center (indicated in yellow on the map below) is where to stay.
 That said, the city center is divided into neighborhoods that each hold their own attractions, dining and nightlife opportunities giving you more options depending on your tastes and budget.